florianwagnerdotme/florianwagnerdotme.github.io/_posts/2021-29-10-jailbreaking-iOS14.markdown

 * checkra1n is a semi-tethered jailbreak variant which means that it will last until the device restarts.
 * Take note that jailbreaking your iOS device with this method can be reversed but that I will not take any responsibility for any damage to your devices that might occure.
 Do your research aside from this article and make sure that you understand what you do before taking any action.
 * All techniques provided in my articles are solely meant for ethical hacking, educational purposes or personal use.
+* **Please be aware that a failure while jailbreaking your device can damage your device permanently and irreversably!**

 # Jailbreaking iOS 12.0-14.7.1 with checkra1n